-James Brendlinger is the Owner and Producer for Penguin Point Productions and is a Show Director at SLEUTHS Mystery Dinner Shows in Orlando, Florida.
+James Brendlinger is the Producer of the Central Florida Theater Festival, Chairman of Penguin Point Educational Theater, and the Owner of Penguin Point Productions at the Oviedo Mall.
 For 21 years he served as Chairman of Arts and Communication at Lake Howell High School, where he taught Acting, Directing and Stagecraft and produced over 160 plays and musicals.
 Prior to that, he taught theater classes at Wilson High School in his native Pennsylvania.
+He can be heard every Saturday night on WPRK 91.5fm as radio host Jimmy Popular.

 In the summer of 2014, James received a scholarship from the English-Speaking Union which enabled him to study at the Globe Theatre in London, where he performed as Brutus in a midnight production of Julius Caesar.
 In the summer of 2017, he received a scholarship to study Creative Writing at the University of Edinburgh in Scotland.